Point Pleasant Beach High School: Athletics

 The Point Pleasant Beach High School Garnet Gulls compete in Division B Central of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.Member Schools, Shore Conference.
 Accessed November 15, 2020.
 The league operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 251 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
-The school was classified by the NJSIAA as Group I South for football for 2018–2020.
+The school was classified by the NJSIAA as Group I South for football for 2024–2026, which included schools with 185 to 482 students.
 The mascot is the Garnet Gull, and the school colors are red and white.

 The school participates in joint cooperative boys / girls bowling, gymnastics, ice hockey and boys / girls swimming teams with Point Pleasant Beach High School as the host school / lead agency.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.NJSIAA Winter Cooperative Sports Programs, New Jersey State Interscholastic Athletic Association.
 Accessed December 1, 2020.

 The boys track team won the indoor track Group I state championship in 1978.

 The girls' track team won the Group I state indoor relay championship in 1984.

 The boys' tennis team won the Group I state championship in 2002 (vs. Jonathan Dayton High School) and 2003 (vs. Middlesex High School).
 The 2002 team became the county's first tennis program to win a state title, after winning the Group I state championship by defeating Cresskill High School 4-1 in the semifinals and then topping Jonathan Dayton 3-2 in the finals.

 The 2008 girls' tennis team won the Central Jersey Group I state sectional title with a 3–2 win over Highland Park High School.
 The team lost to Leonia High School 3½-1½ in the semifinals of the 2008 Group I state tournament.
-The 2010 girls' tennis team won the Group I state sectional title and went on to win the Group I state title with a 4–1 win against Haddon Township High School.History of NJSIAA Girls Team Tennis Championships, New Jersey State Interscholastic Athletic Association.
-Accessed October 20, 2020.
+The 2010 girls' tennis team won the Group I state sectional title and went on to win the Group I state title with a 4–1 win against Haddon Township High School.Girls Tennis Championship History: 1971–2023, New Jersey State Interscholastic Athletic Association, updated November 2023.
+Accessed September 1, 2024.